American Hebrew Academy: Closing and rebranding

 On June 11, 2019, Glenn Drew notified community members that the school would close after 18 years, citing financial distress.
 The news was broadly reported as abrupt and unexpected.
 On September 13, 2019 the academy announced plans to reopen in for the 2020-2021 school year.

 In May 2020, the academy announced plans to rebrand itself for reopening in 2021, after negotiating a $26 million debt refinancing from a Chinese education company Puxin Limited.
 As part of its rebranding, the school would encourage international enrollment, including countries in the Middle East and Asia.

 The academy was briefly rebranded as AHA International School and was scheduled to reopen in September 2021.
 As part of its reopening, the school's college prep program was expanded to place a higher emphasis on Advanced Placement courses and professional experience opportunities for students.
 The rebranded AHA International School also released a video announcing that campus tours would resume in September 2020, and students would be admitted for classes beginning in August 2021.
 Abe Tawil served as head of school.
 Due to the global COVID-19 pandemic, the school did not reopen.

-The Department of Health and Human Services (HHS) announced a $50 million dollar 5 year lease of the campus to use as a transitional housing facility for unaccompanied migrant children.
-HHS's plans for the campus include hosting up to 800 unaccompanied minors, ages 13–17.
-These children will receive physical and educational assessments as they prepare for a reunion with family member(s) or a sponsor.
-Children will live in campus dormitories, take meals in the dining hall, classes in the academic buildings and receive medical care in the health center.
-AHA will be operating an educational program for the children hosted on the campus according to educational requirements of the State of North Carolina.
-This program is known as Greensboro Global Academy.
+In July 2022, The Department of Health and Human Services (HHS) announced a $50 million dollar 5-year lease of the campus to use as a transitional housing facility for unaccompanied migrant children.
+The HHS plans for the campus included hosting up to 800 unaccompanied minors, ages 13–17.
+AHA planned to operate an educational program for the children hosted on the campus according to educational requirements of the State of North Carolina.
+This program was known as Greensboro Global Academy.
+In January 2025, HHS announced the closure of the site, effective April 1, 2025.
+No children were ever hosted on the campus through the HHS program.

 Campus

 The location is a 100 acre campus, adjacent to a 22 acre lake.
 Following a national architectural competition to design the campus, Frank Lloyd Wright’s associate architect, Aaron Green, was commissioned to create the master plan for the campus and building designs for every building the academy would eventually need for the immediate future and for years to come.

-As of 2016, American Hebrew Academy had the largest closed-loop geothermal exchange well field in the United States to heat and cool its campus.
+American Hebrew Academy had, as of 2016, the largest closed-loop geothermal exchange well field in the United States to heat and cool its campus.
 In 2016, the academy dedicated the new Charlotte K. Frank Center for Plant Science & Ecology which provides a state of the art research and experimentation facility for advancing the study of hydroponics, aquaculture, soil and water conservation and Israel's leadership in the development of agricultural technology.

+As of April 2025, the campus, which is available for rent or sale, remains under maintenance with no active programs.